hphelion/documentation/commercial/GA1/commercial.install-GA-ESX-Proxy.md

-		VCENTER_NAME is the name for the vCenter server where the proxy will deploy VCENTER_IP_ADDRESS is the IP address of the vCenter server where the proxy will deploy VCENTER_USERNAME is the the username for the vCenter administrator VCENTER_PASSWORD is the the password for the vCenter administrator VCENTER_PORT is the vCenter Server Port
+		VCENTER_NAME is the name for the vCenter server where the proxy will deploy VCENTER_IP_ADDRESS is the IP address of the vCenter server where the proxy will deploy VCENTER_USERNAME is the username for the vCenter administrator VCENTER_PASSWORD is the password for the vCenter administrator VCENTER_PORT is the vCenter Server Port

 		**QUESTION!!
 What goes in these fields??**